Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting

+\paragraph{Inference speed} The rendering speed of \ours-base surpasses both vanilla 3DGS and the anchor-based HAC++, as shown in \cref{table:fps_comparison}.
+Compared with 3DGS, the improvement stems from the view-dependent neural representation of splats, which is more storage-efficient than the costly 3\textsuperscript{rd}-degree spherical harmonic coefficients.
+Compared with HAC++, the gain arises from removing the anchor-offset representation, avoiding the additional complications associated with offset localization and transparent offsets.
+The high rendering speed further demonstrates the practicality of \ours for real-time applications.

+\paragraph{Ablation studies} The ablation study in \cref{fig:ablation_pe} compares our model with/without positional encoding (PE).
+The proposed PE module improves the reconstruction quality under the same compression ratio through locality awareness.
+The ablation study in \cref{table:ablation_compression_modules} compares our model with/without each compression module, showing how much each module contributes to the overall performance.
+Additional ablation studies on the impact of model hyperparameters, including recursion depth $R$, feature dimension $n_{f}$, compaction strength $\lambda_o$, and arithmetic coding strength $\lambda_q$, are included in \cref{app:ablation_study}.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-We introduced \ours, a compact 3DGS representation that keeps geometry \emph{explicit} and efficiently packed and abstracts view-dependent appearance into low-dimensional, arithmetically coded splat features. \ours achieves the highest compression ratio among existing baseline models, maintains competitive reconstruction quality, and preserves primitive structure---thus providing compatibility to various 3DGS applications.
-The compact storage and efficient decoding also facilitate real-time rendering and transmission of 3D scenes in resource-constrained environments.
-Extensive experiments on standard 3D reconstruction data sets validate the effectiveness of \ours thorough quantitative and qualitative views.
+\paragraph{Conclusion} We introduce \ours, a compact 3DGS representation that keeps geometry \emph{explicit} and efficiently packed, and abstracts view-dependent appearance into low-dimensional, arithmetically coded splat features with locality awareness. \ours achieves the highest compression ratio among existing baseline models and maintains competitive reconstruction quality.
+The compact storage and fast inference also facilitate real-time rendering and transmission of 3D scenes in resource-constrained environments.
+Extensive experiments on standard 3D reconstruction data sets validate the effectiveness of \ours through quantitative and qualitative experiments.

+\paragraph{Limitations} \ours requires training for each scene, which is time-consuming and limits its scalability to large-scale applications.
+The positional encoding relies on the octree hierarchy, which is sensitive to splat edits and suboptimal for large-scale scenes.

-The discrete representations of splat features could serve as 3D information tokens, enabling possibilities for combination with other learning modalities and language models.
+\paragraph{Future work} The discrete representations of splat features in \ours could serve as 3D information tokens, enabling integration with other learning modalities and language models.
 The discrete primitive distribution can potentially be improved by depth estimation techniques.
 The octree hierarchy implies relations among splats, which can improve representation by leveraging prior knowledge of the geometry.